 - Filter your search results by type of content.
 Some options include web, images, maps, videos, news, books, places, blogs, discussions, applications, and patents.

 - On the search results page, click Search Tools, then click the arrow in the Any Time box that appears.
 The option Custom Date appears at the end of that list.

 - Verbatim search

-- Don't forget to search your local library's catalog and commercial databases, WorldCat (link in the box in the right column), and Google Scholar to identify useful print materials, including books, government reports, and journal articles.
+- Use your local library's catalog and commercial databases, WorldCat (link in the box in the right column), and Google Scholar to identify relevant print materials, including books, government reports, and journal articles.
 Much of the pollution prevention information published in the pre-Web era is still helpful, particularly in industries using twentieth-century production processes.